apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-If you prefer to work with concrete fields rather than the whole object value,  you execute a query like the one shown below:
+If you prefer to work with concrete fields rather than the whole object value,  you can execute a query like the one shown below:
 [block:code]
 {
   "codes": [